52inc/SwiftyGiphy/README.md

 #SwiftyGiphy
 SwiftyGiphy is a library to allow you to easily integrate Giphy image search into your app.

-The library includes a view controller you can present that shows trending giphy images, and allows search.
+The library includes a view controller you can present that shows trending Giphy images, and allows search.
 The controller also supports paging so your users can contiously scroll and see results.

 The SwiftyGiphy view controller provides a delegate hook so you can be notified of what gif a user has selected.